simaaron/simaaron.github.io/_posts/2015-12-09-Estimating-rainfall-from-weather-radar-readings-using-recurrent-neural-networks.md

 </figcaption>
 </figure>

-Finally, there are all manner of enhancements one can employ to create a deep network such as stacking and inserting dense layers between stacks and at the top of the network (see [Pascanu et. al.](http://arxiv.org/abs/1312.6026)).
+Finally, there are all manner of enhancements one can employ to create a deep network such as stacking and inserting dense layers between stacks and at the top of the network (see [Pascanu et al.](http://arxiv.org/abs/1312.6026)).
 In addition to these I included a linear layer to reduce the dimension of the feature vectors from 22 to 16, in part to guard against overfitting and partly because the models were beginning to take too long to train (see below):

 <figure>
 <center>